Hyperbaric Oxygen Therapy (HBOT) and Stroke

 The brain has pathways—think of them as different routes you may take to work.
 Some roads have more traffic than others.
 Sometimes, you have to take the long way to get home.
 Brain pathways work the same way.

-Let’s say you get into a car accident that causes a head injury.
+Let’s say you get into an accident that causes a head injury.
 Some brain pathways are damaged and can’t deliver the blood and oxygen supply the brain needs.
 Fortunately, other pathways and cells can take over to do the job.
-However, over time, the healthy brain pathways might overcompensate for the lack of operating pathways.
-Your brain grows tired of the extra effort and delayed concussion symptoms emerge.
+However, the healthy brain pathways might overcompensate over time for the lack of operating pathways.
+Your brain grows tired of the extra effort, and delayed concussion symptoms emerge.
+The evolution of concussion symptoms over time emphasizes the importance of ongoing monitoring and seeking adequate treatment.

 How Does the Brain Recover from a Concussion?